re-data/re-data/README.md

 # Redata

+*Do you know this feeling? -
+Something in your data broke, you patiently added monitoring to detect that in the future... only so, that the next time different not expected thing went wrong :)*

-Monitoring system for data teams.
-Computing health checks on data, visualizing them over time, and alerting on them.
+Redata is monitoring system for data teams.
+Automatically computing health checks on all your tables, visualizing them over time, and alerting on them.

 # Key features